 - Drinking alone

-- Inability to regulate how much he or she drinks
+- Inability to regulate how much they drinks

 - Loss of interest in previously pleasurable activities